 Conducting a mediated dialogue session is fairly simple.
 For those participating in the conversation, the process is easy to grasp, and going through the process comes naturally.
 Almost everyone becomes engaged when they realize the images are the means to an insightful conversation about a topic that matters to them.

 Images in the middle help people collaborate across all kinds of boundaries, including differences in spoken language and national culture.
 It helps people connect across organizations and societal stakeholders, hierarchies and functions, expertise and experience, silos, and partnerships in order to initiate collaborative, interdependent work processes across the value chain.

 Ready to try it at your organization?
-To get started using mediated dialogue, introduce the issue or question to the group and allow them time to jot down their initial thoughts and reactions.
-Then, without speaking, have everyone browse through the images and choose the one that depicts the problem or issue for them.
+To get started using mediated dialogue, introduce an issue or question to the group, and allow group members time to jot down their initial thoughts and reactions.
+Then, without speaking, have everyone browse through the images you provide and choose the one that depicts the problem or issue for them.

 Instruct everyone to pick a card for each question.
 The discussion begins with group members taking turns sharing what they see in their image and why they chose it.
 The conversation then shifts to finding commonalities and differences, sharing insights, and offering ideas.
 Then, turn those ideas into creative conversations.

 Ready to Take the Next Step?

 Want to try mediated dialogue to facilitate more powerful, productive conversations about change at your organization?
-Check out our Leadership Explorer™ tools, including Visual Explorer® — a set of more than 200 photographs and art prints, available in postcard, playing card, and letter sizes.
+Check out our Visual Explorer® cards — a set of more than 200 photographs and art prints, available in postcard, playing card, and letter sizes.